Emeritus Vineyards: A Journey into Sonoma’s Pinot Noir Paradise

 What Makes Emeritus Vineyards Unique?

-Emeritus Vineyards is located in the Green Valley sub-AVA of the Russian River Valley, a region renowned for its cool climate and ideal conditions for growing Pinot Noir.
+Emeritus Vineyards is located in the Green Valley sub-AVA of the Russian River Valley.
+This region is renowned for its cool climate and ideal conditions for growing Pinot Noir.
 The winery’s flagship property, Hallberg Ranch, was purchased by founder Brice Cutrer Jones in 1999 after decades of dreaming about its potential.

 “The reason my dad really wanted to purchase this property and had the vision for this vineyard was because of the unique combination of soil and climate,” says Mari Jones, second-generation president of Emeritus.
 “We’re in a cooler part of Russian River Valley, where we get fog that lingers later into the morning.
 Coupled with the Goldridge soil, it was really just an ideal combination for Pinot Noir.”